Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 How to Decide Where to Stay in Paros

-• First-time visitors: Parikia or Naoussa
+• First-time visitors: Naoussa or Parikia

-• Romantic getaways: Naoussa or Piso Livadi
+• Romantic getaways: Naoussa or Piso Livadi or Ambelas

-• Families: Aliki or Golden Beach
+• Families: Aliki or Golden Beach or Santa Maria Beach

 • Culture and tranquility: Lefkes